ICB-DCM/C-COMPASS/doc/usage.rst

 3. Training
 ===========

-#.
 Start the training process by clicking :guilabel:`Train C-COMPASS`.

-#.
-Various network architectures will be trained and evaluated for optimal
+Various network architectures will be trained and evaluated for optimal results.
-   results.
 This process may take over an hour, depending on dataset size.
+By default, training is performed on a single core, but you can change this via :menuselection:`Settings --> Settings`.

-#.
-Progress will be shown in the background console window.
+Progress will be shown in the progress dialog and more details are shown on the background console window.

-#. **Hint**: Save your session after training to avoid repeating the process.
+**Hint**: Save your session after training to avoid repeating the process.

-#. **Note**: Future versions will optimize training time while maintaining calculation accuracy.

 4. After training
 =================

 #. **Statistics**

-   #.
-After training, create `Static Statistics` via
-      :guilabel:`Predict Proteome`
-      to generate quantitative classifications for each condition.
+   After training, create `Static Statistics` via :guilabel:`Predict Proteome` to generate quantitative classifications for each condition.

-   #.
-Predictions can be exported or imported for comparison across sessions,
-      ensuring compatible identifiers.
+   Predictions can be exported or imported for comparison across sessions, ensuring compatible identifiers.

-   #.
    Use the :guilabel:`Report` button to export results.

-   #.
    Create simple plots and export them, along with the corresponding data tables.

 #. **Conditional Comparison - Global Changes**

-   #. :guilabel:`Calculate Global Changes` compares localization across
+   :guilabel:`Calculate Global Changes` compares localization across
       conditions, providing relocalization results.

-   #.
    Results can be displayed and exported similarly to the statistics.

 #. **Conditional Comparison - Class-centric Changes**

+   :guilabel:`Calculate Class-Centric Changes` provides detailed statistics on protein relocalization within compartments across conditions:

-   #. **CPA (Class-centric Protein Amount)**: The amount of protein within a compartment, normalized by total proteome data.
+   * **CPA (Class-centric Protein Amount)**:
+     The amount of protein within a compartment, normalized by total proteome data.
 This is a relative value that requires comparison across conditions.

-   #. **CFC (Class-centric Fold-Change)**: The fold change of proteins across conditions within a compartment, based on CPA values.
+   * **CFC (Class-centric Fold-Change)**: The fold change of proteins across conditions within a compartment, based on CPA values.
 Only proteins with valid fractionation and total proteome data for both conditions will have CFC values.

 5. Spatial Lipidomics
 ======================